uwsampa/grappa/README.md

 ## Setup in main()
 Everything that goes in `main` is boiler-plate code.
 In a future version of the runtime/language this will probably be completely hidden from the programmer, but for now it is necessary for setup in all Grappa programs.

 We fire up Grappa programs similarly to how MPI works.
-Each node must call `SoftXMT_init`, `SoftXMT_activate` to configure the system, set up the communication layers, global memory, etc. Then by calling `SoftXMT_run_user_main`, the first task in the system, "user_main", is created and started on Node 0.
-Finally, `SoftXMT_finish` will tear down the system.
+Each node must call `Grappa_init`, `Grappa_activate` to configure the system, set up the communication layers, global memory, etc. Then by calling `Grappa_run_user_main`, the first task in the system, "user_main", is created and started on Node 0.
+Finally, `Grappa_finish` will tear down the system.

 ## User main
 Everything in the `user_main` function is run by the "main" task.
 There is actually nothing special about this task except that when it returns, the program terminates.